alexd106/unix_setups/git_setup.md

 Should receive the following:

      Hi alexd106!
 You've successfully authenticated, but GitHub does not provide shell access.

 **Connecting to Git remotes**

+In the directory which contains the files you wish to add

     git remote add origin git@github.com:alexd106/unix_setups.git